Fla. shatters new coronavirus cases record with 15,300

-Florida's coronavirus daily cases record was obliterated Sunday with 15,300, nearly 4,000 more than the previous high, as daily tests soared to 142,981 but new deaths subsided to 45, the Florida Department of Health announced.
+Florida's coronavirus daily cases record was obliterated Sunday with 15,300, nearly 4,000 more than the previous high and 24 percent of the U.S. total, as daily tests soared to 142,981 but new deaths subsided to 45, the Florida Department of Health announced.

-Palm Beach County's death toll rose by 12 to 606 after 8 on Friday and Saturday and a record 20 Tuesday.
+Palm Beach County's death toll rose by 12 to 606 after 8 each on Friday and Saturday, and a record 20 Tuesday.

 The state record for cases was set one week ago Saturday with 11,458.
 Saturday's total was 10,360, which was the fourth time it hit five digits.
 Friday's total was 11,433 and last Sunday was 10,059.